awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

    aws codebuild update-project --generate-cli-skeleton
    ```

    JSON\-formatted data appears in the output\.
 Copy the data to a file \(for example, `update-project.json`\) in a location on the local computer or instance where the AWS CLI is installed\.
-Then modify the copied data as described in [Create a Build Project \(AWS CLI\)](create-project.md#create-project-cli), and save your results\.
+Then modify the copied data as described in [Create a build project \(AWS CLI\)](create-project.md#create-project-cli), and save your results\.
 **Note**
 In the JSON\-formatted data, you must provide the name of the build project\.
 All other settings are optional\.
 You cannot change the build project's name, but you can change any of its other settings\.